 Board of Directors' report

-In 2020 Witteveen+Bos employees were involved in over 4,000 projects in 42 countries, working on challenging societal issues such as carbon-neutral and circular construction, building sustainable infrastructure, the energy transition, flood protection, climate adaptation, improving industrial processes, high-quality drinking and waste water treatment and environmental issues.
-Last year we grew from 1,208 to 1,330 employees worldwide.
-On balance, we closed the year with revenues of EUR 155.8 million and a net result of EUR 17.9 million.
+n 2021, Witteveen+Bos employees were involved in over 4,500 projects in 47 countries, working on social challenges such as carbon-neutral and circular construction, the energy transition, future-proof cities, wet and dry infrastructure, flood protection, climate adaptation, improving industrial processes, high-quality drinking and waste water treatment, and environmental issues.
+In 2021, we grew from 1,330 to 1,421 employees worldwide.
+On balance, we closed the year with revenues of EUR 160.3 million and a net profit of EUR 18.3 million.

 Stephan van der Biezen